top of page

 Optional Quiet Stop - Guana Island

 Monkey Point is at southeast corner of the White Bay.
 It offers another great snorkeling opportunity.
 Guana Island is privately owned and there is a small resort on the island.
 While you can not wander around the island, the beach is open to the public and it is beautiful.
 If you prefer a livelier stop, Scrub Island Resort has overnight slips that offer you full use of the resort's restaurants, beaches, spa and swimming pool.
-Marina Cay and Trellis Bay offer lots of mooring balls, however these areas are still recovering from Hurricane Irma.
+Marina Cay and Trellis Bay offer lots of mooring balls.
+Marina Cay Restaurant is up and running the snorkeling northeast of the mooring field is excellent.
+Trellis Bay, not only host Full Moon Parties but there are mutiple restaurants , shops and a full service spa.

 Diamond Cay is at the eastern end of Jost van Dyke.
 From this anchorage you can explore Sandy Cay and Sandy Spit and hike to the Bubbly Pool, a naturally created pool surrounded by rocks.
+Check out my blog post on the Bubbly Pool for details.
 The B-Line Beach Bar on Little Jost Van Dyke and Foxy's Taboo offer libations and fun.
 Foxy's Taboo is a great place for a meal.
-It can also be a great lunch stop.
-This anchorage is not protected and can be uncomfortable if the seas are high or north swells are running.
+This area also makes a nice lunch stop.
+These anchorage is not protected and can be uncomfortable if the seas are high or north swells are running.
 Little Harbor on Jost van Dyke offers a good alternative.
+You can hike over the hill or grab a taxi to take you to Foxy's Taboo and the Bubbly Pool.

 Optional Lively Stop - Cane Garden Bay on Tortola

 Cane Garden Bay is located near the west end of Tortola.
 Sage Mountain soars above the wide sandy beach, creating a lush green backdrop for Cane Garden Bay.
 Beach bars and restaurants hug the shoreline.
 My favorite is beautifully shaded, Myett's Garden & Grille.
-Since Irma, their restaurant is part of the Pussers family.
+Since Irma.
 Behind the beach bars and restaurants are gift shops and a grocery store.

 At the public docks you can get fuel, water and ice.
 Up the road to the north is the Callwood Rum Distillery.
 They have been making rum from sugar cane since the 1800's.
 When you visit, you get a bit of history and a bit of rum.
 The sunsets are stunning from Cane Garden Bay.
 As the Jimmy Buffett song claims, you can see the lights of St. Thomas in the evening.
 There is a large mooring field, so the people watching is great.
+There is plenty of space for paddle boarding and Kayaking.
 This spot is best enjoyed when the seas are relatively calm, north swells are especially uncomfortable here.

 Western Jost Van Dyke

 Great Harbor also offers fuel, water, ice and trash disposal as well as a small provisioning store.
 It is about a mile hike over the hill between Great Harbour and White Bay.
-We usually walk over and taxi back.
 White Bay is home to the Ocean Spa.
 After Irma, Ocean Spa relocated to its floating home in White Bay.
 To read about its services and interesting story check out my article, Floating Paradise, Ocean Spa BVI.

 Whether you stay at White Bay or Great Harbour, drinking a Pain Killer at the Soggy Dollar is a must.
 The Soggy Dollar is named for the condition of the money used to pay for the drinks.
 White Bay does not have a dingy dock so you must swim into shore.
 The Pain Killer is their signature drink.
 When in White Bay, I like to drink at Soggy Dollar and lunch at Hendo's Hideout.
 Hendo's pulled pork sandwich and conch fritters are some of the best I have ever eaten.